Thiago-Simoes/OrionAuth.jl/docs/README.md

-# NebulaAuth Documentation
+# OrionAuth Documentation

-NebulaAuth is a lightweight authentication package written in Julia, designed for secure, scalable applications.
+OrionAuth is a lightweight authentication package written in Julia, designed for secure, scalable applications.
 It offers user creation, sign-in, JWT-based session handling, secure password hashing (SHA512 with salt), extensive logging, and auditing capabilities.

 ## Table of Contents
 - [Installation](#installation)